nehali95/Data-Science-and-Machine-Learning-Projects/README.md

 ### Problem Statement -
 In this challenge, we need to identify which customers will make a specific transaction in the future, irrespective of the amount of money transacted.

+### The data is taken from kaggle which includes train & test data.
+Click on the link to access the dataset https://www.kaggle.com/c/santander-customer-transaction-prediction/data